tearch-linux/TeaISO/doc/Installation.md

 ## Requirements

-Currently **Teaiso** is not packaged in any distribution, but is distribution agnostic.. so will work in any Linux distribution, including those with `muslc` library.
+Currently **Teaiso** is not packaged in any distribution, but is distribution agnostic.. so will work in any Linux distribution, including those with `muslc` or `glibc` library.

 The process does not need much RAM neither DISK space.. but when performed runtime will need so much as you wants into each ISO generation.